 Are You Looking at a Long Federal Prison Sentence if You're Involved in a RICO Case?

 Organized crime in the United States is generally described as a criminal enterprise with members engaging in illegal activity for financial gain.
-The federal RICO Act was first used by prosecutors to go after mob leaders, but has evolved into a powerful tool against fraud, extortion, and drug cartels.
+Prosecutors first used the federal RICO Act to go after mob leaders but it has evolved into a powerful tool against fraud, extortion, and drug cartels.

 The Organized Crime Control Act includes the Racketeering Influenced and Corrupt Organizations (RICO) law that allows prosecutors to file charges against the members within of the organization.

-Racketeering is a term used to describe members in the organization who patriciate in committing crimes.
+Racketeering is a term used to describe an organization's members who commit crimes.
 Thus, RICO charges are normally used by a federal prosecutor in an effort to obtain convictions against several members within the organization for multiple crimes.

-This means the primary advantage of RICO is that it gives prosecutors a tool to indict several members of the criminal organization for offenses when they didn’t actually commit the crime themselves.
+This means the primary advantage of RICO is that it gives prosecutors a tool to indict several criminal organization members for offenses when they didn't actually commit the crime themselves.

-A federal prosecutor will use RICO to secure a conviction against the most junior members in the organization and the top senior leaders who ordered the crimes in the first place.
-For more information, our federal criminal defense attorneys are reviewing the law below.
+A federal prosecutor will use RICO to secure a conviction against the most junior members of the organization and the top senior leaders who ordered the crimes in the first place.
+Our federal criminal defense attorneys are reviewing the law below for more information.